corey566/CorporateDashboard/replit.md

 ✓ Updated all financial displays (sales amounts, targets, cash offers) to use new currency formatting ✓ Enhanced reports, dashboards, and admin panels with dynamic currency support

+✓ Migrated application from PostgreSQL to SQLite database for XAMPP compatibility ✓ Updated all database schemas from PostgreSQL to SQLite syntax ✓ Replaced Neon serverless database with better-sqlite3 local database ✓ Updated Drizzle ORM configuration to work with SQLite ✓ Migrated session storage from PostgreSQL to memory-based sessions ✓ Created database migration script to initialize SQLite with existing data structure ✓ Updated all SQL queries to use SQLite-compatible syntax ✓ Removed "Active Cash Offers" section from dashboard left panel, keeping only right panel

 ## System Architecture

 ### Frontend Architecture